naemon/naemon.github.io/documentation/usersguide/perfdata.md

 	}
 </pre>

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip: This method, while flexible, comes with a relatively high CPU overhead.
+{{ site.hint }}This method, while flexible, comes with a relatively high CPU overhead.{{ site.end }}

 If you're processing performance data for a large number of hosts and services, you'll probably want Naemon to write performance data to files instead.
 This method is described in the next section.

 ### Writing Performance Data To Files